jmbaur/zig-varlink/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~mainiomano/zig-varlink/commits/main.svg)](https://builds.sr.ht/~mainiomano/zig-varlink/commits/main?)

-zig-varlink is a WIP [Varlink] library for Zig.
-Design goals:
+zig-varlink is a [Varlink] library for Zig.
+Features:

-- Let the user manage their own sockets as much as possible, or don't require the usage of sockets in the first place
+- Bring your own sockets. zig-varlink only implements Varlink and lets you use whatever transports and polling systems you like.
-- Don't depend on nonportable operating-system features
+- Use of code generation and Zig's comptime capabilities to make Varlink interfaces easy to use and implement

-- Use code generation and/or Zig's comptime capabilities to make Varlink interfaces easy to use and implement
+See [our Varlink certification implementation][certification] for an example on usage.

 ## License